ubc-cpsc455-2024S/pantrypal-09_dads/README.md

 - **Unit 2: React/Redux**
   - **React for Frontend Development**: We leveraged React for our frontend, using its component-based architecture to build a modular and maintainable user interface.
 React Router enabled efficient page routing, allowing smooth navigation without full page reloads, enhancing the user experience.
 Compared to traditional JavaScript frameworks like jQuery, React’s virtual DOM and declarative nature provided a more efficient and predictable way to build UIs, making our code easier to debug and maintain.
 Additionally, using the ChakraUI component library accelerated development with its out-of-the-box responsive components and comprehensive documentation, improving our development velocity and ease of troubleshooting.
-  - **Redux for State Management**
-  - Redux was used for comprehensive state management across all pages, ensuring consistency and predictability in our application's behavior.
+  - **Redux for State Management**: Redux was used for comprehensive state management across all pages, ensuring consistency and predictability in our application's behavior.
 We utilized thunks for handling asynchronous actions, allowing seamless API calls and state updates.
 While React’s Context API can manage state, Redux offers a more scalable solution for larger applications with complex state interactions.
 Its middleware capabilities (like thunks) enable more sophisticated state management, which would be more cumbersome to implement with the Context API alone.

 - **Unit 3: NodeJS and Express**
   - **Node.js for Server-Side Development**: Our application is powered by a Node.js server, leveraging its event-driven, non-blocking I/O model for efficient and scalable server-side operations.
 Node.js allowed us to use JavaScript across the entire stack, streamlining the development process.
 Compared to traditional server-side languages like PHP or Ruby, Node.js offers a more unified development experience.